timpending/comp-sci-curriculum/Unit-2/01-linked-lists-intro.md

 Look at the implementation of `pop` in the singly linked list.
 What is the runtime of `pop`?

-###Doubly Linked Lists
+### Doubly Linked Lists

 ![](http://www.geeksforgeeks.org/wp-content/uploads/DLL3.jpg)

-A doubly linked list is a list where each node has two pointers.
-A next pointer and a previous pointer.
+A [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) is a list where each node has two pointers - a next pointer and a previous pointer.
 Keeping track of next and previous has some advantages.
 For example, the `pop` method is now much easier.
-Since we have access to the element before, the operations is O(1).
+Since we have access to the element before, the operations is [O(1)](https://en.wikipedia.org/wiki/Time_complexity#Constant_time).
 Instead of O(n) with a singly linked list.

 Here is an implementation of the push method for a doubly linked list (assuming a constructor function for Nodes):